Ukraine-Russia crisis: What to know as tension grinds on

 WHAT’S HAPPENING ON THE GROUND?

-Some are concerned the nearly 8-year-old separatist conflict simmering in eastern Ukraine could provide the needed cover for Moscow.
-The area saw intensified shelling and apparent cyberattacks over the past two days.
+Some observers are concerned the nearly 8-year-old separatist conflict simmering in eastern Ukraine could provide the needed cover for Moscow.
+Separatist-controlled areas, where some 14,000 people have died in the fighting since 2014, saw intensified shelling and apparent cyberattacks over the past two days.

+The Russia-backed separatists said Friday that they planned to evacuate civilians to Russia.

-In the strip of land where pro-Russia separatists for years have fought against Ukrainian government forces, a group of international monitors tasked with keeping the peace reported more than 500 explosions in the 24 hours ending Thursday midday.
+A group of international monitors in eastern Ukraine that is tasked with keeping the peace, reported more than 500 explosions in the 24 hours ending Thursday midday.

 Early Friday, separatist authorities in the Luhansk and Donetsk regions reported more shelling by Ukrainian forces along the tense line of contact.